 Love this sacred place of adoration.
 The details are beautifully done.
 There is also a small museum with a lot of information.
-My only complain is that there isn't access to wheelchair.
+There is also wheelchair access throughout the whole location!!!
 Fun part is that you need to remove your shoes before entering the building.
 Would love to be back sometime again.

 Best things to do in Stafford

 Side trips from Stafford